 Under the Hood

 There's only one drivetrain for the 2018 Honda Civic Type R: a 2.0-liter turbocharged 4-cylinder connected to a 6-speed manual transmission.
 It sends all that power to the front wheels through a helical limited-slip differential.
 The engine's 306 horsepower and 295 lb-ft of torque are enough to make torque steer a concern.
 Torque steer, if you're unaware, is the tendency for a powerful front-wheel-drive car's front wheels to turn left or right when under a load; it's annoying and not very fun.
 Honda has somehow controlled it with a unique front-suspension setup that incorporates a special steering linkage.
 It's different from the rest of the Civic lineup, and helps virtually eliminate the effect of torque steer.

 295 lb-ft of torque @ 2,500-4,500 rpm

-The 2017 Honda Civic Type R is much more than just a faster Civic.
-Honda took the Civic, arguably the best car in its class, and thoroughly reengineered it into a performance thoroughbred.
-Under the hood is a 306-horsepower turbocharged 2.0-liter 4-cylinder engine connected to a rev-matching 6-speed manual transmission.
-The Civic hatchback body has been modified with structural adhesives for better rigidity, and a unique front suspension to reduce torque steer.
-All that wild bodywork actually increases downforce.
-While it's true the Ford Focus RS is quicker in a straight line and boasts all-wheel drive, the Civic Type R costs considerably less and is far more comfortable on a day-to-day basis.
+The 2018 Honda Civic Type R is the best driver's car Honda has built since the S2000.
+Much more than just a Civic with a powerful engine, Honda reengineered the car -- already the best car in its class -- turning it into a performance thoroughbred.
+The turbocharged 2.0-liter 4-cylinder puts out 306 horsepower, and it's connected only to a slick-shifting rev-matching 6-speed manual transmission.
+The Civic's hatchback body gets reinforced with structural adhesives for better rigidity, and the torque-steer-reducing front suspension is unique to the Type R. Sure, it looks crazy, but Honda insists all that wild bodywork helps increase downforce.
+Other cars like the Ford Focus RS are quicker in a straight line and boast all-wheel drive, but the 2018 Civic Type R beats them on price, and day-to-day comfort.